DIY Solar Generator – Complete Guide With Diagrams

 Connecting the Socket

 The last step is to drill an access hole in the case and fit a rubber grommet for the cables to pass through.
 First, choose a grommet from your kit that will allow both cables to pass through with minimal expansion of the grommet diameter.
-To do this, you may have to pass the cables through the grommet one at a time.
+You may have to pass the cables through the grommet one at a time to do this.

 When you have found a suitable grommet, select a drill bit that closely matches the diameter of its inner part.
 Use the bit to drill a single hole approximately 3 inches behind the socket.
 With the grommet on the cables close to the socket, pass the battery lugs through the hole and pull the cables into the case.

-When you have the cables in place, pull the grommet down to the hole and force the rear flange or shoulder through it.
+Pull the grommet down to the hole and force the rear flange or shoulder through it when you have the cables in place.
 This can take some doing, and you may need to use a flat screwdriver to get it pushed through.

 When it’s correctly positioned, its rear flange will be inside the case, and its front flange on the outside with the cables firmly gripped in its center.
 This will protect the cables but won’t be 100 percent waterproof, so apply a dollop of silicone sealer to the entry.